GoogleChromeLabs/sw-precache/README.md

 Default: `2097152` (2 megabytes)

 ### navigateFallback [String]
-If set, then a request for an HTML document whose URL doesn't otherwisematch any cached entries will be treated as if it were a request for the `navigateFallback` value, relative to the URL that the service worker is served from.
+If set, then a request for an HTML document whose URL doesn't otherwise match any cached entries will be treated as if it were a request for the `navigateFallback` value, relative to the URL that the service worker is served from.
 To be effective, this fallback URL should be already cached via `staticFileGlobs` or `dynamicUrlToDependencies`.

 This comes in handy when used with a web application that performs client-side URL routing